On July 31. 2020, The Composer Walter Arlen Turns 100

 The family owned a large Villa on the Hungarian border surrounded by cherry and apricot orchards.
 Walter’s fondest memories are of summers spent playing with local children and enjoying the beauty of Eastern Austria – a very different landscape from what most people think of when they think of Austria.
 It wasn’t alpine, it was the start of the Pannonian Plain, better known as the Hungarian Plain.
 It was a region that until 1919 was the German-speaking province of Hungary where Franz Liszt was born.
 Upon reordering the new nations of the former Habsburg Empire after the First World War, it was conceded to Austria, just as Austrian South Tyrol went to Italy.
 By the year of Walter’s birth, the instability of lost empire threatened revolution everywhere.
 Walter told me of his nanny having to escape the forces of the Hungarian communist Béla Kun, from their home in Bad-Sauerbrunn shortly after Walter’s birth.
 By the mid-1920s until 1933, peace and relative stability meant summers in Bad-Sauerbrunn were the highlight of the year.

 They were visited by the Pritzker family who were relatives in America and whose affidavits would save the lives of Walter and most of his family.
 After Austria’s annexation by Germany, the Dichter villa was taken over by the local Nazi party.
 It was set on fire when Soviet forces invaded so that files and records could not be used against them later.
 After the war, the local Bad Sauerbrunn council advised the Aptowitzer/Arlens that they were responsible for clearing the burnt rubble left by the former Nazi occupants.
 If they didn’t clear the site within a stated period of time, the local council would requisition it.
 With Walter and his family helpless in America and unable to contest the injustice, they could only watch as the council not only took possession, but then applied to the Marshall plan for funding to build an apartment block on the former grounds of the Dichter Villa.
-Walter’s best friend from these holiday summers was a German speaking Hungarian boy name Fülöp Lorant, known as “Lumpi”, who vanished without trace during the Second World War.
-To this day, Arlen goes through archives and files in the hope of finding out what may have happened to him.
+Walter’s best friend from these holiday summers was a Jewish Hungarian boy name Fülöp Lorant, known as “Lumpi”, who vanished without trace during the Second World War.
+Untill recently, Arlen went through archives and files in the hope of finding out what may have happened to him.
+Only in the last year of so has it been confirmed that Fülöp died aged 24 in Nazi forced labour camp.

 THE TURBULENT YEARS 1933 – 1945